 01.10.2007: RW Ventures is pleased to announce that Michael He has joined the firm.
 Michael, who has a Masters in statistics from Stanford and private sector experience in market analysis and segmentation, brings an exceptional set of skills in sophisticated quantitative and analytic methods, and is a tremendous addition to the RW Ventures team.

 11.20.2006: On November 20th, The Cleveland Foundation hosted the Cleveland kickoff meeting for the Dynamic Neighborhood Taxonomy project.
 The meeting of community, government, business, academic, foundation and other leaders introduced the project and presented preliminary findings on patterns of change in Cleveland neighborhoods.
 To find out more about the project, please register here.

-McDonald Williams Institute in Dallas.
-The same conference featured
+Williams Institute in Dallas.
+The same conference featured a panel on

 08.22.2006: Living Cities has recently released the first volume of the Living Cities Policy Series, a collection of papers to stimulate serious conversation about issues that are important to American cities.
 The Series includes our piece "Strengthening Communities for Regional Prosperity," which highlights key connections between neighborhood and regional development.
 The series has been distributed by Congressman Michael Turner to the members of the Speaker's Saving American Cities Working Group, and to the Working Group's Urban Advisory Committee.
 The full article is available here.

 06.05.2006: RW Ventures has moved into new office space.
 Click here to see our new contact information.